Sivasankari199/General-Application-of-Machine-Learning-/README.md

 Ensemble learning combines predictions from several weaker models typically decision trees, to improve forecasting accuracy and robustness.
 It uses the collective intelligence of the ensemble to reduce errors or biases that can be present in individual models.
 Through ensemble learning, a single, more powerful predictor is created.
 Every model gets better overall by learning from the errors of the one before it. we have trained four
-models: XGBoost Classifier, Gradient Boosting Classifier, CatBoost, and Light GBM.
+models: XGBoost Classifier, Gradient Boosting Classifier, CatBoost, and Light GBM.

 The Champion Model: